anshuman-raghu/JavaScript-Projects/Expense-Tracker/README.md

-# Expense-Tracker
+# Expense Tracker

-"This Expense Tracker is a web application designed to help users manage their personal finances by keeping a record of their expenses.
-It provides a user-friendly interface to add new expenses, view a list of all recorded expenses, delete unwanted entries, and see a running total of all expenditures.
-The application leverages browser local storage to ensure that expense data persists across sessions, meaning users won't lose their information when they close or refresh the page.Key Features:Add Expenses: Users can easily add a new expense by providing a descriptive name (e.g., "Groceries," "Rent," "Coffee") and the corresponding monetary amount.View Expense List: All entered expenses are displayed in a clear, itemized list, showing the name and amount for each entry.Delete Expenses: Individual expenses can be removed from the list with a simple click of a "Delete" button associated with each entry.Automatic Total Calculation: The application dynamically calculates and displays the total sum of all current expenses, providing an immediate overview of spending.Persistent Data Storage: Utilizes the browser's localStorage API to save expense data.
-This allows users to close their browser and return later to find their expense list intact.Simple and Intuitive UI: The interface is built with HTML and styled with CSS for a clean and straightforward user experience, focusing on ease of use for quick expense input and management.Technologies Used:HTML: Structures the web page and its content.CSS: Styles the application for a visually organized and pleasant user interface.JavaScript: Powers the core functionality, including:Handling user input for expense name and amount.Dynamically updating the expense list and total amount.Managing the addition and deletion of expense items.Interacting with localStorage for data persistence.This project serves as a practical example of how client-side JavaScript can be used to create useful, interactive web applications with data storage capabilities."
+This is a simple expense tracker application built with HTML, CSS, and JavaScript.
+It allows users to add expenses, view a list of their expenses, and see the total amount spent.
+Expenses are saved in the browser's local storage.

+## Features

+* **Add Expenses:** Users can input an expense name and amount to add it to their list.
+* **View Expenses:** Displays a list of all added expenses with their names and amounts.
+* **Delete Expenses:** Users can remove individual expenses from the list.
+* **Calculate Total:** Automatically calculates and displays the total of all expenses.
+* **Persistent Storage:** Expenses are saved in the browser's local storage, so they persist even after the browser is closed.

+## Files

+* `Expense-Tracker.html`: The main HTML file for the structure of the application.
+* `Expense-Tracker.css`: Contains the styles for the application.
+* `Expense-Tracker.js`: Contains the JavaScript code for the application's functionality.